SCM Globe

 EOQ = √ 2 x (annual product demand) x (ordering cost) / (annual holding cost)

-Annual product demand estimated by multiplying daily demand by 365.
+Annual product demand is estimated by multiplying daily demand by 365.
 Daily demand for a product at a facility is already shown in supply chain models from the online library.
-You can create your own estimates of demand by applying various equations.
-It is common to estimate daily demand for a product by multiplying the amount of that product needed per person per day with the number of people served by a facility.
+You can also use other techniques for estimating annual demand if you wish, but multiplying daily demand by 365 is often good enough.

 Ordering cost an estimate of how much it costs an organization to place an order, receive the order, issue payment and put away the inventory delivered.
 Different companies have different ordering costs; estimates can range from $15 to $150 or more.
-Industry trade associations can provide data on average ordering costs for companies in their industries, or your company may already have an ordering cost it uses for EOQ calculations.
+Industry trade associations can provide data on average ordering costs for companies in their industries, or your company may already have an ordering cost it uses for EOQ calculations (we use $30 in the examples shown below).

 Annual holding costs often estimated at 20% of product price.
 Industry trade associations can provide data on average annual holding costs for companies in their industries.